otaleghani/kiln/docs/Home.md

 title: Bake your Obsidian vault into a website
 description: Turn your Obsidian vault into a blazing fast, interactive website.
 Kiln natively supports Canvas, Graphs, Math, and Wikilinks with zero configuration required.
 ---

+> [!Info] New: Custom Mode
+> You can now use the flag `--mode "custom"` to activate custom mode, a feature that allows you to use Obsidian as an headless CMS.
+Check it out at [[What is Custom Mode]] or follow the [[Quick Start Guide]] to get started building custom static websites with Kiln.
 # Kiln: an Obsidian static website generator

 > **Bake your Obsidian vault into a blazing fast static site.**